Is it possible to learn to play drums without a drum set? Absolutely!

 Step 3: Practice your rudiments daily

-There are essential sets of patterns that all drummers must learn to become well-rounded players.
-These patterns, called rudiments, make up much of a drummer’s daily practice.
+There are many sets of patterns that drummers can learn to become more developed players.
+These patterns, called rudiments, can make up a significant portion of a drummer’s daily practice if they choose to focus on them.

 The Percussive Arts Society has a list of 40 drum rudiments that they believe to be the most important to every student of drumming.